 Tip #6.
 Train your Goats to Come when Called

 This is something I not only do with my goats but with all of our animals.
-By having a specific call I can get my goats to come home when they are out to pasture.
-Just one yell and they come running.
+By having a specific call, I can get my goats to come home when they are out to the pasture.
+Just one yell, and they come running.

 Tip #7.
 Know their Favorite Treat

-I have said before how finicky goats can be and this is true with treats as well.
-For example, some of my goats LOVE bananas whereas others won’t go near them.
-Know your goats and what they like and you can help lure them in just a bit to build that trust.
+I have said before how finicky goats can be, and this is true with treats as well.
+For example, some of my goats LOVE bananas and banana peels, whereas others won’t go near them.
+Know your goats and what they like, and you can help lure them in just a bit to build that trust.

-What I mean by that is, if you have a goat that will not come close to you then every time you approach THEM, give them a little nibble of a favorite treat.
+What I mean by that is, if you have a goat that will not come close to you, then every time you approach THEM, offer a little nibble of a favorite treat.

-What if you have tried everything and your goat is still not people friendly?
+What if you have tried everything and your goat is still not people-friendly?

-Then you might just have to ask yourself the hard questions.
+Then you might have to ask yourself the hard questions.

-- Does this goat threaten to hurt you or others?
+Does this goat threaten to hurt you or others?

-Do you have people friendly goats?
-Tell me about them in the comments below, I would love to meet them!
+Do you have people-friendly goats?
+Tell me about them in the comments below; I would love to meet them!